Nagisaaaaaaaaa/ARIA/README.md

    auto c1 = Auto(a.cross(b)); // With `auto + Auto()` type deduction, type of `c1` is correctly deduced to `Vec3r`.
    ```

-   These two functions, `Auto()` and `DecltypeAuto()`, help better deduce the types from all proxy systems used in ARIA, which makes our codes safe.
+   `Auto()` helps better deduce the types from all proxy systems used in ARIA, which makes our codes safe.
 Read the comments in `Auto.h` and `Property.h` to see how to use them.

 5. **Coding standards.**